Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 11 Oktober 2025 14.21.42 UTC
+- WIB: Sabtu, 11 Oktober 2025 15.30.25 UTC
-- WITA: Sabtu, 11 Oktober 2025 15.21.42 UTC
+- WITA: Sabtu, 11 Oktober 2025 16.30.25 UTC
-- WIT: Sabtu, 11 Oktober 2025 16.21.42 UTC
+- WIT: Sabtu, 11 Oktober 2025 17.30.25 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: success
+Kategori: friendship